-You can manually add TeraStation Shares (folders) to your desktop by adding them to the Mac's server list.
+If your Mac does not automatically detect your TeraStation's Share folder and put it on your desktop, you will need to add the TeraStation to the Mac's server list.
 Begin by clicking Go, and then choose Connect to Server.